Decompression practice: Residual nitrogen time

-Diving at altitude
+Decompression at altitude

 The atmospheric pressure decreases with altitude, and this has an effect on the absolute pressure of the diving environment.
 The most important effect is that the diver must decompress to a lower surface pressure, and this requires longer decompression for the same dive profile.

 A second effect is that a diver ascending to altitude, will be decompressing en route, and will have residual nitrogen until all tissues have equilibrated to the local pressures.
 This means that the diver should consider any dive done before equilibration as a repetitive dive, even if it is the first dive in several days.

 The US Navy diving manual provides repetitive group designations for listed altitude changes.
 These will change over time with the surface interval according to the relevant table.

 Altitude corrections (Cross corrections) are described in the US Navy diving manual.
 This procedure is based on the assumption that the decompression model will produce equivalent predictions for the same pressure ratio.
 The "Sea Level Equivalent Depth" (SLED) for the planned dive depth, which is always deeper than the actual dive at altitude, is calculated in inverse proportion to the ratio of surface pressure at the dive site to sea level atmospheric pressure.